jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 ---

-We have a mental health crisis in the U.S., and it’s a crisis of high need.
+We have a mental health crisis in the U.S., and it’s a crisis of **high need**.

 More than one in five adults suffer from some form of mental illness including substance use disorders.